Charolas/PROJECT-SKYRIM/README.md

 ### Installing Microsoft Visual C++ Redistributable Package

 I doubt you need to do this since you likely already have this installed.
 The package is required for MO2, and you can download it from **[Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)**.
 Download the x64 version under "Visual Studio 2015, 2017 and 2019". **[Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe)** if you can't find it.
+### Installing Microsoft .NET 5.0

+Please ensure you have .NET v5.0 installed (**EVEN IF YOU HAVE .NET 6.0 INSTALLED**).
+The game will not launch if you do not have it installed.
+Download the **desktop app x64 AND console app x64 installers** from Microsoft [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
 ### Websites & Programs
 - [Loverslab Account](https://www.loverslab.com/)
 - [Vector plexus Account](https://vectorplexis.com/)